B1nus/wezy/README.md

 ```
 # Multiple Dispatch
 Two functions can have the same name as long as the have different type declarations.
 This is why `f64 sqrt(f64 self)` and `i64 sqrt(i64 self)` can have the same name.
 Also note that these functions can be called as methods `4.sqrt()`.
-### Why one-indexed?
+# One-Indexed
+crust is one indexed.
+I know many programmers will ask the question why?
 Let me answer that by asking you a question.
 What's more intuitive, getting the 5th element in an array by typing `array[4]` or `array[5]`?
-I think the latter.
+What do you think is more intuitive for somebody new to programming?
+I would say it's the latter.
 # Runtime Errors
 Because of crust's (possibly excessive) error handling runtime errors are all the more rare.
-As long as you do not put the `try` keyword in the top level of your program or return errors in the top level, your crust program cannot have any runtime errors.
+As long as you do not return any errors in the top level of your program by using `try` or a literal `return error`, then your crust program cannot have any runtime errors.
 # Scope
 Scope in crust is a bit wierd.
-There are only two scopes; Function scope and Gobal scope.
+There are only two scopes: function scope and gobal scope.
 This might take some getting used to for seasoned developers.
 Beginners will have an easier time though.
 This means that the program
 ```
 if true
   x = 2
 print(x)
 ```
-Will compile without any errors and print `2`.
+Will compile and print `2`.
 # Pointers
 Pointers are made with an asterix `*variable`.
 Dereference the pointer by removing the asterix `variable`.
 You can always be sure that an asterix before an identifier means it's a pointer and that nothing else can be a pointer.
 Also note that you cannot store a pointer in a variable and that there is no pointer datatype.
 The only way to use a pointer is as a function argument.
 This is very important for making the borrow checker simple.